Loch Lomond Stirling, Scotland Travel Guide

 Be aware of certain health concerns in the Scottish environment.

-Hypothermia is a risk if hiking in cold, wet, or windy conditions without appropriate gear.
+Hypothermia is a risk when hiking in cold, wet, or windy conditions without appropriate gear.
 Midges are small biting insects starting in late May to September.
 Ticks are present in rural and forested areas, with a risk of Lyme disease.
 Sunburn is possible even on cloudy days.

 Nearest major hospitals: Royal Alexandra (Paisley), Vale of Leven (Alexandria), Queen Elizabeth University (Glasgow).